Programmer-RD-AI/Programmer-RD-AI/README.md

 <hr>

-I am Ranuga Disansa and I am 13 years old and I love Programming and AI in general.
+I am Ranuga Disansa and I love Programming and AI in general.
 <br>
 I am a Self-Learning Programmer.
 <br>